dsaborg/sequence/README.md

 # Sequence
 ## A lightweight companion to the Java 8 Stream library

+**NOTE: PRE-RELEASE VERSION 0.1, INTERFACE _WILL_ CHANGE UNTIL 1.0**

 The Sequence library is a leaner alternative to sequential Java 8 Streams, used in similar ways but with a lighter step, and with better integration with the rest of Java.

 It aims to be roughly feature complete with sequential `Streams`, with some additional convenience methods.
 In particular it allows easier collecting into common `Collections` without having to use `Collectors`, better handling of `Maps` by use of the built-in `Pair` class which allows transformation and filtering of `Map` `Entries` as first-class citizens, and tighter integration with pre-Java 8 `Collection` classes by being implemented in terms of `Iterable` and `Iterators`.

 ```
 List<String> evens = Sequence.of(1, 2, 3, 4, 5, 6, 7, 8, 9)